-The core of the model is a science and technology-focused research project, which provides a foundation of inquiry, and may include, for example, engineering design (technological development) or the scientific method.
-The Station1 shared curriculum integrates critical perspectives on the history and social studies of science and technology, computation in a social context, equity and inclusion, sustainability, ethics, social change and innovation, and inclusive leadership and collaboration, into the science and technology research project (see schematic below).
+The core of the model is a science and technology-focused research and development project, which provides a foundation of inquiry, and may include, for example, engineering design (technological development) or the scientific method.
+The Station1 shared curriculum aims to create pedagogies and methods which integrate nine cross-disciplinary humanistic themes, into the science and technology research project (see schematic below).

 The integration of STEM with humanistic perspectives has been highlighted in a recent study convened by National Academies of Engineering, Science, and Medicine titled “The Integration of the Humanities and Arts with Sciences, Engineering, and Medicine in Higher Education: Branches from the Same Tree” .
-The Station1 educational model has drawn foundational concepts and inspiration from the field of science, technology, and society studies [2-3], community-based participatory research , equity-based design , social innovation , service learning , course-based undergraduate research , the connected curricula , and graduate education .
-Active learning , inclusive pedagogies and mentoring , and reflection and metacognition were utilized throughout.
+The Station1 model has drawn foundational concepts and inspiration from the field of science, technology, and society studies [2-3], community-based participatory research , equity-based design , social innovation , service learning , course-based undergraduate research , the connected curricula , and graduate education .
+Active learning , inclusive pedagogies and mentoring , and reflection and metacognition are utilized throughout.
 The combination of a state-of-the-art STEM research project with a contextual, humanistic, and integrative shared curriculum constitutes many high impact pedagogical educational practices (e.g. experiential, project-based learning, community-engaged learning, collaborative inquiry, undergraduate research, internships, interdisciplinary perspectives, etc. [15-16]) which are known to foster the deep and significant learning valued by employers [17-19] and graduate schools.

 The learning objectives of the Station1 educational model include:

-To understand and gain experience with scientific and technological inquiry and research as a process from conception to knowledge generation to dissemination;
+To understand and gain experience with scientific and technological inquiry, research, and development as a process from conception to knowledge generation to dissemination;

-To gain technical, conceptual, and practical frontier knowledge and experience in a STEM field;
+To gain technical, conceptual, and practical frontier knowledge and experience in STEM;

-To understand the broader context of science and technology in relation to society, to gain knowledge of the mechanisms and methods for social change, innovation, and impact, and to increase commitment and ability to foster the development of thoughtful, responsible, equitable, and ethical science and technology; and
+To understand the broader context of science and technology in relation to society, to gain knowledge of the mechanisms and methods for positive social change, innovation, and impact, and to increase commitment and ability to foster the development of thoughtful, responsible, equitable, and ethical science and technology and;